 The depth of the sub-base will vary depending on soil type and site conditions, but 100mm of consolidated MOT Type 1 crushed limestone or crushed concrete to the same specification can be used.
 This will provide sufficient strength for most paving jobs but clay soils and for driveway you will require additional depth up to 200mm.
 We would also recommend a geo-textile membrane (weed membrane) to be used under the sub-base especially in clay ground conditions, this prevents mixing between substrate and the sub-base.

 Some landscape architects or very conscientious landscape contractors will specify a concrete foundation / base, that the paving will then be laid on.
 This is a successful method of construction for a sub-base but is better left to the professional contractor as mistakes are hard to correct.
 If this method is used it is possible to use a suitable exterior grade tile adhesive and important to use a less porous pointing product such as Instarmac Flow-Point or an external grade grout.
+Always prime the surface of concrete with two coats of a cement based primer such as Instarmac Pro-prime, before commencing installation.

 If your site has clay soils or is naturally damp for prolonged period, it might be advisable to install additional land drainage underneath the whole paved area, this will stop moisture sitting underneath your paving slabs which can cause problems during winter months due to freeze / thaw cycles.